tensorflow/model-analysis/examples/chicago_taxi/README.md

 The trainer is running in the cloud using ML Engine and *not* Dataflow for the distributed computation.

-Note: Make sure to export the `WORKING_DIR` variable as displayed by the above script.

 Again, our outputs are identical to the local run: